 \subsubsection{Explicit expressions for Laplace transforms}

-The first results of the article provide explicit expressions for Laplace tranforms $\phi_1$ and $\phi_2$ in terms of infinite series of product forms given, as by formulae \eqref{phi1decroit} and \eqref{phi2decroit} which we do not specify here.
+The first results of the article provide explicit expressions for Laplace transforms $\phi_1$ and $\phi_2$ in terms of infinite series of product forms, given by formulae \eqref{phi1decroit} and \eqref{phi2decroit} which we do not specify here.
 Function $\phi$ is derived from $\phi_1$ and $\phi_2$ via the functional equation~\eqref{Equation_fonctionelle_intro}.